jsphsy/PA_1_SY/README.md

-# Introduction to Python Programming: Experiment#1
+# INTRODUCTION TO PYTHON PROGRAMMING: EXPERIMENT#1

 This repository contains solutions to three Python programming exercises as part of an Introductory Python Programming Experiment.